RamziKaroui/ishapedds/README.md

 All the geometrical shapes share the same *dataType*.
 The dataType structure is modeled in an .idl file.

 The shape dataType is characterized by its color, its position in a 2D space and its Size.
-Shapes with different colors are considered different data objects, i,e different data instances, as the color data attribute is considered the @Key od the dataType.
+Shapes with different colors are considered different data objects, i,e different data instances, as the color data attribute is considered the @Key of the dataType.
 Each data instance has its unique identity, its own lifecycle and its data.

 Running iShapes
 ===============